-arduino.cc is your first stop for help with the IDE, the Arduino language reference, board specifications, new boards and software versions, excellent mostly up-to-date tutorials, and libraries for a lot of stuff you may want to hook up to your Arduino.
+arduino.cc is your first stop for help with the IDE, the Arduino language reference, board specifications, new official boards and software versions, international distributors, tutorials, a helpful community, and libraries for a lot of stuff you may want to hook up to your Arduino.

-Sparkfun.com has great components, shields, sensors, breakout boards, etc. They support open-source hardware and have all schematics online.
+Sparkfun.com has great components, shields, sensors, breakout boards, and their own Arduino board designs.
+They support open-source hardware and have all schematics online.
 Decent pricing, great community.
-Epic Friday New Product Post videos.